Blacklisting devastates the lives of workers and their families. Here's how we tackle it.

 In short, there is still much to do to ensure blacklisting never happens on an industrial scale again in the UK.

 Alex Just is an associate partner at a communications consultancy and a specialist in employment and trade union law.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.